Psychoschock-Studio/ox_inventory/README.md

 # ox_inventory

-A complete inventory system for FiveM, implementing items, weapons, shops, and more without any strict framework dependency.
+A complete inventory system for FiveM, implementing items, weapons, shops for pcore.
+Please note this is a fork and does not represent the work for P Studio.
+This only support the framework.

 ![](https://img.shields.io/github/downloads/communityox/ox_inventory/total?logo=github)
 ![](https://img.shields.io/github/downloads/communityox/ox_inventory/latest/total?logo=github)